cwolffff/cs236g-musicgan/README.md

 python -m ipykernel install --user --name=musicgan
 ```

-Then, launch a jupyter notebook via `jupyter notebook`, open `notebooks/training.ipynb` and run all cells.
+Then, launch a jupyter notebook via `jupyter notebook`, open `notebooks/main.ipynb` and run all cells.
 It's possible that some of the pip packages didn't make it into the `environment.yml` file, due to some integrations issues with `pip` and `conda`.
 In that case, you need to `pip install` the missing package if a "Missing package" error comes up.
 The final cell of the notebook will display a plot of the loss curves and samples from the generator that can be used to evaluate the training process.

+## Audio samples

+The `save` directory contains sample generator outputs from various experiments.
+We generated sample outputs every 1000 steps.
+The number in the midi file name represents the number of steps of training that have been done before the sample was generated.